 Here is an article similar to one I read in college, that gave me a new perspective on child labor.
 I’m still not totally convinced and think we should be doing things to prevent child labor, but the article brings it into focus a little.posted over 2 years ago

 Im sorry I cant accept either of those two arguements.
 India who is one of the biggest employers of child labour has a space program and they have nuclear weapons ! and on top of that ( I am now ranting ) they recieve millions of dollars and pounds in aid from the West.
 There is no bloody excuse for why small children are working long hours in unsafe and unsanitary conditions in the garment industry.
 We are the consumers and the voters and we do have a lot power.
 In the UK we have a minimum wage and a benefit system to enable families and their families to live.

 I understand that the UK ( where I am from ) and the USA cant all ways be the worlds baby sitters, but they do when it suits them polically to do so.

-I had better go and take a deep breath and calm downposted almost 2 years ago
+I had better go and take a deep breath and calm downposted over 2 years ago